Pain versus Nociception

 - Anxiety: Psychosocial and behavioral factors such as anxiety and catastrophizing have been identified as very strong predictors of postoperative pain.

-- Age: younger age has been associated with more postoperative pain or analgesic requirement.
+- Age: Younger age has been associated with more postoperative pain and increased needs for pain medication.

 In addition, there is evidence that our genetic make up may be responsible for the extent of our pain: genetic polymorphisms have been correlated with altered pain perception and processing.
 2